 Caring for You, Caring for Me

-This 10-hour program, conducted in five two-hour modules, addresses the needs of family and professional caregivers by bringing them together in a relaxed setting to discuss common issues, share ideas, and gain a better understanding of each other’s perspective on what it means to be a caregiver.
+This program addresses the needs of family and professional caregivers by bringing them together in a relaxed setting to discuss common issues, share ideas, and gain a better understanding of each other’s perspective on what it means to be a caregiver.
+It's a 10-hour program, conducted in five two-hour modules.
 The goals are for caregivers to have the opportunity to:

 • Gain information on various topics related to caregiving; Course Content: